asayers/cbdr/README.md

 In my experience, simply countring instructions doesn't correlate well enough, and counting CPU cycles is surprisingly high varience.
-If you go down this route I recommended you use a more sophisticated model, such as the one used by [cachegrind].
+If you go down this route I recommended you explore more sophisticated models, such as the one used by [cachegrind].

 If you do find a good proxy with less variance, then go for it!
 Your confidence intervals will converge faster.

 [cachegrind]: https://valgrind.org/docs/manual/cg-manual.html

-### Instruction count is ~~not determinisic~~ hard to make determinisic
+## Instruction count is ~~not determinisic~~ hard to make determinisic

 The idea of swapping wall time for something 100% determinisic is very tempting, because it means you can do away with all this statistical nonsense